 Bev Sellars on reclaiming Canada's Indigenous history

-I really struggle with that word "reconciliation."
-People have asked me, "What do you want?"
-And I want the struggle for First Nations survival to end.
-I want recognition of all the Indigenous contributions to be recognized and put in the school curriculums.
-I want people to really understand the history of Canada and that includes at the very beginning —Aboriginal people and how they helped everybody get established in this country.
+I want the struggle for First Nations survival to end.
+I want recognition of all the Indigenous contributions, for them to be recognized and put in the school curriculums.
+I want people to really understand the history of Canada.
+A major part of that includes, at the very beginning, Aboriginal people and how they helped everybody get established in this country.
 That's what I want.

-Bev Sellars' comments have been edited and condensed.
+Bev Sellers' comments have been edited and condensed.